slatedocs/slate/source/index.md

   “error_message” : “Bad data format:Failed to parse the date string provided in the data.
 Please use ISO8601 format.”
 }
 ```

-The response is a JSON encoding of the IdentityMind Service result.
-The most important part of the response is whether the transaction is to be accepted, denied or scheduled for manual review (dependent on the configured fraud policy).

-The response includes detailed result codes and the transaction unique identifier.
-The keys are fully defined in *Appendix A: Result Keys and Codes*.

 # Chargeback Notification